mantidproject/mantid/docs/source/release/v4.1.0/reflectometry.rst

   - Yellow rows are currently processing
   - Green rows have completed successfully
   - Blue rows completed with an error - a tooltip will display the error message
-  - Rows are also highlighted in blue if their mandatory output workspaces have been deleted - again, a tooltip will expain the issue
+  - Rows are also highlighted in blue if their mandatory output workspaces have been deleted - again, a tooltip will explain the issue
   - Renamed workspaces are now tracked, so that the row state is no longer reset if a mandatory output workspace is renamed